-The Analytical Sensitivity of the NeuMoDx CMV Quant Assay was characterized by testing negative specimens and a dilution series of the WHO 1st International Standard in screened negative human plasma to determine the Limit of Detection (LoD) on the NeuMoDx Systems.
-The LoD was defined as the lowest target level detected at a rate of 95% as determined by Probit style analysis.
+Analytical Sensitivity - Limit of Detection using the WHO Standard defined as the lowest target level detected at a rate of 95% as determined by Probit style analysis.
 The study was performed over 3 days across multiple systems with multiple lots of NeuMoDx reagents.
 Each system processed 18 replicates at each dilution level per day.
 Detection rates are depicted in Table 2.